Rest Areas for your Road Trip to Sea Ranch

 For years after the long drive on the Shoreline Highway and finally, The Sea Ranch Lodge’s iconic rams horn signaled the promise of a row full of bathrooms ready and waiting for your arrival.

-With anxiety relieved we recommend a visit to Black Point Grill at The Sea Ranch Lodge.
+With your bladder anxiety relieved I recommend a visit to dining room at The Sea Ranch Lodge.
 Their seasonal menu features internationally-inspired California cuisine.
-It’s full bar also showcases local wineries and breweries.
+Its full bar also showcases local wineries and breweries.
 Later peruse the gift store, perhaps to purchase a sweatshirt for the incoming fog.

-Refreshed, revived and ready you exit the lodge and sally forth, onward to Sea Ranch Abalone Bay!
+Refreshed, revived, and ready, exit the lodge and sally forth, onward to Sea Ranch Abalone Bay!

 Sea Ranch Abalone Bay

-And just in case you are in need for one last time, you have your choice of two bathrooms:
+And just in case you are in need one last time, you have your choice of two freshly prepared bathrooms:

 The guest bathroom…or…